The stuff of recognising significance is part of the skill of discernment. The ability to judge well. What is meaningful or relevant and what is not.

 This incident turned out to be a timely reminder about some unfinished work I had to do.
 The significance I’d easily and quickly put on this so-called ‘feather’, was misplaced.

-This simple situation gently reminded me that I had more work to do around my skills of discernment.
-A skill that we witches, magicians, wizards and sorcerers do well to develop.
+This simple situation gently reminded me about the skill of discernment, that we witches, magicians, wizards and sorcerers do well to develop.
+I have more work to do.

 28 September 2017